Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Proven track recordDemand case studies and references within the public sector.

-This is your best defense against AI vendor lock-in.
+This is your best defence against AI vendor lock-in.
 As the McKinsey report on European AI sovereignty argues, the goal is to create a “single market for AI” built on open standards and partnerships, not isolated fortresses [3].

 Step 3: Empower Your Frontline Managers to Drive Adoption

-A common mistake in large organizations is centralizing all AI expertise in a remote “innovation lab” that is disconnected from day-to-day operational realities.
+A common mistake in large organisations is centralising all AI expertise in a remote “innovation lab” that is disconnected from day-to-day operational realities.
 This creates a chasm between the people building AI solutions and the people who actually need them.

 A successful government AI strategy takes the opposite approach: it empowers frontline managers to drive adoption from the ground up [2].

 Your department heads and team leads know where the real problems are.
 Give them the budget and authority to find and implement AI tools that solve their teams’ specific challenges.
-This decentralized approach fosters a culture of innovation and ensures that AI is adopted in a way that is practical, relevant, and immediately useful.
+This decentralised approach fosters a culture of innovation and ensures that AI is adopted in a way that is practical, relevant, and immediately useful.

 Step 4: Use Your Procurement Power to Anchor the Sovereign AI Ecosystem